orthanc-mirrors/orthanc-book/Sphinx/source/plugins/ohif.rst

 platform.

 The plugin greatly simplifies the deployment of OHIF, as it does not necessitate the setup of any reverse proxy.

-It also speeds up the loading of
+If you face difficulties in using OHIF, please get in touch with the `OHIF community <https://ohif.org/collaborate>`__ in the first place.
+Indeed, the OHIF and Orthanc communities are entirely distinct.

 Usage